 These 3 Bullets Should Be On Your MBA Resume

-Simply describing what you did or what you accomplished doesn’t always paint a complete picture of your leadership potential, which we know is one of the largest areas of evaluation.
+Merely describing your accomplishments often fails to highlight your leadership potential.
+Admissions committees evaluate leadership as a primary metric.
 As such, below is a list of three bullets that you should include on your resume to ensure that you’re giving the admissions committees some data points that they can use to assess not only your career progression but also your leadership potential.
-You can pick from experiences in college, work or the community; but before you hit submit, we recommend that you have all three of the stories below embedded in your resume in some way, shape or form.
+You can pick from experiences in college, work or the community; but before you hit submit, we recommend that you have all three of the embed with these three stories into your resume in some way, shape or form.

-- A Time When You Created: Someone who creates is often someone who goes “above and beyond”.
-People who create take it upon themselves to innovate and try something new in hopes of creating “lasting value”, as Kellogg would say.
-Consciously or unconsciously you take steps to problem solve, strategize and often motivate a team in order to come-up with a creation that actually works.
+- A Time When You Created: Creators often go ‘above and beyond.’
+They innovate to create ‘lasting value,’ a term Kellogg frequently uses.
+You must take steps to solve problems and strategize.
+Often, this involves motivating a team to produce a creation that actually works.
 All of that spells leadership to an admissions committee!
-So, whether it’s a time that you developed a new logistics plan for your team in response to a problem that you saw (like one of my clients right now) or you established a fundraiser for a cause that you care about in your hometown, make sure you are able to provide evidence that you are someone who can create and innovate.
+So, whether it’s a time that you developed a new logistics plan for your team in response to a problem that you saw (like one of my clients right now) or you established a fundraiser for a cause that you care about in your hometown, make sure you are able to provide evidence that you regularly create and innovate.

 - A Time When You Enhanced: Some of the best business leaders are those who subscribe to the notion of continuous improvement.
 Leaders don’t assume that everything is perfect “as is”; instead they have an ability to keep asking questions and making improvements if needed.
 Perhaps you questioned whether the algorithm your company was using was the best option; or maybe you pushed back when senior leadership wanted to delay the launch of a new service.
-Whatever the case, and whatever the action, telling a story about a time when you enhanced or improved a process, project, or even product can signal that you are the type of person who believes in pushing the boundaries and working towards excellence (eg. you don’t just take orders and not care whether it’s the best it could be).
+Telling a story about process improvement signals a commitment to excellence.
+It shows you push boundaries.
+For example, you do more than just take orders; you ensure the best possible outcome.

 If you have multiple stories for each of these categories, great!
 But at a minimum, try to weave at least one of each of these categories into your resume in order to ensure that your leadership potential shines through!